MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/6-Schema/README.md

     })
 ```

-## The SchemaTransformTable Helper Function
+## The SchemaTransformTable helper function

 The `SchemaTransformTable` helper function described below will be used to enforce schemas on your data.
 It takes the following parameters:

 |Parameter    |Type  |Description|